 Community life is an important part of graduate study at Saint John's.
 Whether students live on campus or off, they have many opportunities to participate in the life of the school.

-Prayer and meals eaten together are at the heart of community life at Saint John's.
+Prayer and meals eaten together are part of the heart of community life at Saint John's.
 Students, faculty, and staff celebrate the Eucharist together once a week in the Emmaus chapel.
-Midday prayer and a shared meal known as "Convivium" are a highlight each Thursday.
-Evening prayer and a meal take place many Fridays when weekend classes are offered.
+Midday prayer and a shared meal known as "Convivium" are a highlight each Thursday in the Emmaus Dining Room.

 Student Government serves as a channel of communication between students, faculty, and administration concerning all areas of student needs.
 Students can join a variety of committees, including those for liturgy, social justice, events, ecumenical efforts, and academics.
 Student Government representatives are elected in the fall.